Refine yourself through movement with the brain's attention

-Would you like to learn how to increase your self-awareness, improve your health, feel more self-confident and experience more joy in your life?
-To discover a way to improve and transform the quality of your life through movement?
+Would you like to learn how to improve your overall health, feel more self-confident and experience more joy in your life?

 Through the Feldenkrais Method® you will learn to use movement as your tool to improve your self-image and experience yourself more fully.
 How we learn and form habits is of central importance in the practice of the Feldenkrais Method® of Somatic Education.
 The Feldenkrais Method® utilizes functionally based variation, innovation, and differentiation in sensory-motor activity to break down habitual patterns and allow new ways of thinking, feeling and action to emerge.

 If you have already somehow acquired one way to do anything – even a habitually inefficient way – then you are capable of learning to acquire other ways to do that same thing.
 Feldenkrais Awareness Through Movement® (ATM) lessons will provide you with ways to observe yourself while in action, to practice the skill of self- awareness.
 You’ll learn how to experience for yourself all those little details of how your habitual ‘organization’ includes unintended, unconscious MOVEMENTS which actually interfere with your intentions.
 In this process of “becoming aware of yourself” in totally new ways, new and more efficient ways of functioning simply emerge – and often quite quickly.

 Feldenkrais is not intended to cure disease or disabilities.
 Instead, it is an effective way to learn about and improve physical limitations through freedom of movement.
 Because the Feldenkrais Method provides relief from many ailments caused by various neurological or physical disorders, it enhances the quality of living.
 A simple ranking of conditions responsive to this form of therapy is as follows.
 As with all alternative therapies, the use of the Feldenkrais Method does not preclude the use of mainstream medical therapies in addition.